 No, the problem is that she DOESN’T have a lot of accurate information.
 She takes information and glosses over anything bad about it and spreads a bunch of misconceptions that affect ALL of us because it means that we need to deal with this crap IN OUR OWN COMMUNITY.

-Anonymous asked: Hi, I'm sure you get this sort of this all the time but I really wanted to ask some stuff.
+Anonymous said: Hi, I'm sure you get this sort of this all the time but I really wanted to ask some stuff.
 I've kinda seen more pagan/wiccan (I really don't know which is what, I don't want to be offensive but I'm really new to this, sorry!) and I've become really interested in it, and I wanna know more about it and maybe even become involved in it!
 I guess i just wanna know how I might fall into place with all of this.
 (I'm running out of characters so I'm going to make a second ask :3)

 (same anon continuing from last text) So, I’m already a Christian with a bit of my own theology, I have a dæmon, believe in fate, and love how in touch with earth and everything you guys all seem to be.
 So i suppose I’d just like some basic info and some suggestions on where to start if I decide that I want to commit myself to this.
 Thank you so so much for anything you can tell me!

 There’s a whole wealth of information out there, but… that’s kind of almost as much of a problem as it is helpful, isn’t it? :P There’s a whole lot of conflicting information, even about what to call certain things.

 Basic rundown of things, to my understanding of them (and followers, feel free to pitch in - I’m headed out for the day but I’ll publish any asks I get when I get home in the evening):